cloudflare/db-connect/README.md

-  statement, // required, the database statement to submit. arguments, // optional, either an array or object of arguments. mode,      // optional, type of command as either 'query' or 'exec'. isolation, // optional, type of transaction isolation, defaults to 'default'. timeout,   // optional, number of seconds before a timeout, defaults to infinite. cacheTtl,  // optional, number of seconds to cache responses, defaults to -1. staleTtl,  // optional, after cacheTtl expires, number of seconds to serve stale, defaults to -1.
+  statement, // required, the database statement to submit. arguments, // optional, either an array or object of arguments. mode,      // optional, type of command as either 'query' or 'exec'. isolation, // optional, type of transaction isolation, defaults to 'none' for no transactions. timeout,   // optional, number of seconds before a timeout, defaults to infinite. cacheTtl,  // optional, number of seconds to cache responses, defaults to -1. staleTtl,  // optional, after cacheTtl expires, number of seconds to serve stale, defaults to -1.